 Anything you are planning to store in your stroller needs to be securely hidden from sight, and never leave anything behind that would be a deal breaker if someone magically liberated.
 If you are set on leaving your purchased items in your unattended stroller, remove them from their retail shopping bags and store them in a plain-looking canvas bag you brought with you; do anything you can to disguise them as nothing special.
 If you leave brand new items sitting pretty in their Disney Parks shopping bag, there is nothing to stop anyone from coming along and picking up the bag before walking away as though nothing happened.
 After all, thousands of people are carrying those bags around the parks; can you really think of anything more inconspicuous?

 If I leave my stroller in the correct spot, why can’t I find it when I come out of an attraction?

 Dude, where’s my stroller?
 We’ve all said this many times.
-Just because you leave your stroller in the correct place does not mean it will still there when you return.
-In fact, I struggle to remember a time that I left my strollers near an attraction and they were in the same position when I came back to them.
+Just because you leave your stroller in the correct place does not mean it will still be there when you return.
+In fact, I struggle to remember a time when I left my strollers near an attraction, and they were in the same position when I came back to them.